-Eating Like Walt Disneyby Jim Korkis, staff writer
+Eating Like Walt Disneyby Jim Korkis, contributing writer

 I have always been surprised that no one has every attempted to hold some sort of dining event to eat like Walt Disney.
 Walt had very simple culinary tastes, so it would be easy to recreate several “Walt Disney” meals.
 The experience could be enhanced by entertainment provided by a film or cartoon made during Walt’s lifetime, maybe even one that is food related.

 I have written several articles over the years about Walt and food and, so for this column, I am going to reformat some of that information—including the original source for Walt’s famous chili recipe that has appeared all these years.
 I'm also including the recipe for Macaroni Mickey Mousse (sp) that I discovered in an old magazine, and as soon as I posted it on the Internet,it was “borrowed” without credit at a variety of sites.
 (How do I know it was “borrowed”?
 Because I configured the page to remove an ad and to post prominently the name and date of the magazine from another page.
 If folks had gone to the original source, it would have looked different than the version I posted.
 I don’t mind sharing information but every now and then, I like a tip of the hat for all the time, research and expense to find these type of items.)

 In addition, at the end of this week’s column is a special Walt treat that has never been published anywhere else and is ripe to be “borrowed”.

 "Before he married mother, father had eaten in hash houses and lunch wagons for so many years in order to save money that he'd developed a hash house-lunch wagon appetite.
 He liked fried potatoes, hamburgers, western sandwiches, hotcakes, canned peas, hash, stew, roast beef sandwiches.
 He's not keen for steak—or any of the expensive cuts of meat.
 He doesn't go for vegetables, but he loves chicken livers or macaroni and cheese.